Hearing Aid Alternative?

 The latest on these devices comes from a Johns Hopkins University study that tested 5 PSAPs against no hearing aid at all and a $1,910 hearing aid.
 Results showed that the 42 seniors (average age 72) who tested the devices were able to hear 77 percent of what was said over background babble without a hearing aid.
 They were able to hear 88 percent with a hearing aid and between 81 and 87 percent of what was said while wearing one of 4 of the PSAPs (Sound World Solutions CS50+, Soundhawk, Etymotic Bean and Tweak Focus).
 Using the fifth PSAP, the MSA 30X Sound Amplifier, which costs $30, the participants heard only 65 percent of what was said; this device actually distorted sounds.
 The cost of the 4 PSAPs that proved almost as good as the hearing aid ranged from $270 to $350.
 The downside of this alternative is that some audiologists may refuse to fit you for a PSAP, meaning you may be on your own if you buy one.

 The FDA regulates hearing aids as medical devices, and federal and state regulations require that they be provided by an audiologist, physician or other licensed dispenser.
 This may change if recent recommendations from the President’s Council of Advisers on Science and Technology are adopted.
-In a 2015 report, the Council described hearing aid prices as too high and the pace of innovation by manufacturers as “conspicuously slow.”
-It proposed steps to make the devices more affordable.
+In a 2015 report, the Council described hearing aid prices as too high and the pace of innovation by manufacturers as “conspicuously slow”; it proposed steps to make the devices more effective and affordable.

-If you’re having hearing problems, you should consider having your hearing tested before investing in one of these new products or a hearing aid.
-It’s prudent to rule out possible causes other than age-related hearing loss.
+If you’re having hearing problems, I recommend having your hearing tested before investing in one of these new products or a hearing aid.
+It’s prudent to rule out causes other than age-related hearing loss.